FREEDINN3R/Extraordinary-Extra-Totems/README.md

 # Extraordinary Extra Totems
-This Fabric mod introduces six unique Totems of Undying to your world, each with its own strengths and weaknesses.
+This Fabric mod introduces six unique Totems of Undying, each with its own strengths and weaknesses.
 Collect Totem Remnants scattered all around the world, craft the new totems, and use them in battle!
 And after a long journey, why don't you display them in your treasure room as stunning 3D models?

 ![all totems placed in a row](/images/image1.png)